Don't overload your To-do list

 One list or many?

-Taskary’s Inbox is ideal if you want to stick to a single list
+My Tasks is ideal if you want to stick to a single list

 Different systems work for different people, sometimes it’s best to keep a single To-do list.
 This might work for you if you prefer to keep a short list of only the most important tasks that need doing in your life.
 A single list system means there’s only one place to look when you want to review your work or pick a task to complete next.
-Taskary’s Inbox is ideal if you want to stick to a single list.
+My Tasks is ideal if you want to stick to a single list.

 The downside of a single list is that there’s less context for your tasks.
 Personal and work tasks get mixed up together and sometimes this can become too cluttered.
 It might be best to consider creating separate lists based on the context and background of the task.
 Is your work project based?
 Perhaps creating a new list for each project is best.
 You can still have a default list where all those personal errands and anything else you want to quickly jot down can reside.